|||

 Turns

-Each character gets one Turn per Round of Conflict.
-The order of their Turn is determined by the character’s Current Stamina at the top of a new Round.
-The character with the most Current Stamina goes first, then turns continue from highest to lowest.
+Each character gets one Turn per Round of a Clash.
+The character with the most unexhausted Stamina Dice goes first, then turns continue from highest to lowest.
+Actions available to character’s on their Turn are:

 • Move 5’ per point of Current Stamina.